 MJ: Yeah, I’m wholeheartedly on board with this title.
 Bring it on!

 I need some cute manga about reindeer.
 Sweet Rein seems like the perfect solution.
 Plus it’s from the author of Penguin Revolution and Land of the Blindfolded, the classic CMX titles (which need license rescuing digitally *cough*).

 MICHELLE: It really is quite cute.
 And a good length (3 volumes) for its premise.

 ANNA: It is mega adorable.
 Great manga for a feel-good pick me up.

-MELINDA: Okay, I read an advance copy, like the rest of you, and I admit it lost me at “the power of Santa cures cancer” (roughly speaking).
+MJ: Okay, I read an advance copy, like the rest of you, and I admit it lost me at “the power of Santa cures cancer” (roughly speaking).
 But maybe it’ll win me back over at some point?

 SEAN: Tegami Bachi has reached Vol. 15, and is ‘Ant And Bee Deliver Letters’ gone horribly wrong.
 Or something.

 Ultimo has hit Vol. 9, speaking of Jump Square titles.
 It’s by the creator of Shaman King, in case you’d forgotten.
 Oh, and Stan Lee.